tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Version

-This header MUST be a comma-separated list of the supported versions of the tus resumable upload protocol by the server.
-The elements are sorted by the server's preference whereas the first element is the most preferred one.
+This header MUST be a comma-separated list of the supported versions of the tus resumable upload protocol by the Server.
+The elements are sorted by the Server's preference whereas the first element is the most preferred one.

 ### Requests